rmoehn/theatralia/doc/system-overview.md

      > template, only contents are changed.
 And, invisibly, event handlers are
      > added.

+ 11. The `search-view` binds the search input field to the database, so that what you type will be stored there.
+And it installs listeners for when the user hits `Enter` or clicks the Go! button.

  11. The rest of the user interface is constructed in a similar way.

 ### Doing a search